Case Study Background

 Stirling Council deployed several WCCTV’s 4G IR Speed Dome units.

 The 4G IR Speed Dome is the most advanced Redeployable CCTV camera, featuring wireless transmission (4G/3G/Wi-Fi), local recording (up to 4TB) and 360° PTZ field of vision to provide a complete situational overview.

 The cameras are easy to install, easy to maintain, and moved to new locations to tackle fly-tipping, anti-social behaviour, and other surveillance requirements.

-Each month the locations where the cameras are to be deployed is agreed upon by Stirling’s Safer Communities Multi-Agency Tasking and Coordinating Group.
+Each month, the locations where the cameras are to be deployed are agreed upon by Stirling’s Safer Communities Multi-Agency Tasking and Coordinating Group.